Jobs at Seattle's Child

 You must be living in the Seattle area to be considered for the position.

 Half-Time Position - may grow to 3/4 time.
-Work virtually with occasional in-person meetings.
+Work virtually with weekly in-person meetings.

 Send resume and cover letter to Publisher Ann Bergman email@example.com